 “We live with the anxiety.
 If they have been killed, then let us know so we can mourn.
 If they are being held captive somewhere, then we want their captors to tell us what it will take to get them released,” said Oumarou, a brother of one of the missing men.

-One thought on “Kidnappings Multiply In Cameroon’s Restive Anglophone Region”
+3 thoughts on “Kidnappings Multiply In Cameroon’s Restive Anglophone Region”

 Rogge s heart skipped a beat, He never imagined nasa blood pressure meds that Gnavara would actually have can donating blood lower blood pressure metoprolol succ er tab 25mg a magic item that could summon the Skeleton Lord lasix for dogs